 any claim that the Services or their possession or use by an Indemnified Party breaches any statute or regulation or constitutes, or is alleged to constitute, a tort against a third party.

-No limitation of liability shall apply to the indemnity under clause 12.1(a) or clause 12.1(d).
+No limitation of liability shall apply to the indemnity under clause 12.1(a) or clause 12.1(c).

 If any payment due from the Supplier under clause 12.1 is subject to tax (whether by way of direct assessment or withholding at its source), Hull 2017 shall be entitled to receive from the Supplier such amounts as will ensure that the net receipt, after tax, to Hull 2017 in respect of the payment is the same as it would have been were the payment not subject to tax.